Tesco acquisition target Booker's first quarter like-for-like sales up 4.2 percent

-LONDON Booker Group, the wholesaler Tesco is trying to buy for 3.7 billion pounds, said like-for-like sales rose 4.2 percent in its first quarter, helped by favourable weather and a late Easter.
+LONDON (Reuters) - Booker Group, the wholesaler Tesco is trying to buy for 3.7 billion pounds, said like-for-like sales rose 4.2 percent in its first quarter, helped by favourable weather and a late Easter.

 Chief Executive Charles Wilson said it was a good quarter, with the company continuing to make progress as the regulatory process for the Tesco deal rumbles on.